Fidode07/MinecraftToAIConverter/README.md

 WOW!!!
 Your villagers can now reveal their names .... 👏
 <strong>NOTE:</strong> CUDA and CUDnn are not required for this lightweight AI!
 It should be able to run just as well on the CPU.

 <h2>Help!
 Where!
-I AM TOO STUPID!</h2>
+PLEASE!</h2>
-  I'm just kidding, the installation is really a bit complicated.
+  Yes, you're right.
+The installation is really a bit complicated.
 Just write me on Discord, I'm always happy to help you: Fido_de02#9227.

 <h2><strong>IMPORTANT!</strong></h2>
   The AI was pretty stupid.
 Very stupid to be honest.
 But because I'm so cool, that's over now.
 I made a translator, you can now choose your language in the "Config.json".
 It is located in "PythonAI/Config.json".👌